geekwhocodes/csv-upload-to-azure-table-storage/readme.md

 Replace `account_name` and `account_key` with your account's credentials

-> This script can be improve and  we can reduce dependencies but I just wanted to get job done.
+> This script can be improve and  we can reduce dependencies but I just wanted to get the job done.